 Pros and Cons Table

 Career Choice Number One:

 Pros Cons

 Career Choice Number Two:

 Pros Cons

 Career Choice Number Three:

 Pros Cons

+Section 4

-Think about what you have discovered during this exploration.
-Based on what you know, select the career choice you think is best for you and explain why.
+s exploration.
+Based on what you know, select the

+career choice you think is best for you and explai n why.

 Best career choice for me:

-The reason I believe this is the best career choice is because:
+The reason I believe this is the best career choice The reason I believe this is the best career choice is because:

+Section 5

-Share the work you have completed in this Career Exploration Plan with a parent, friend, peer or teacher.
+Share the work you have completed in this Caree r Exploration Plan with a parent, friend, peer or

+teacher.
 Ask him/her to write a short paragraph about your selection.
-Ask them to be honest in sharing their opinions about your choices.
+Ask them to be honest in

+sharing their opinions about your choices.

+Name of Person Reviewing:

+is\is not) the best career choice for you is because:

+, •